 - 4 cups fresh or frozen blueberries (if frozen, thaw completely and drain thoroughly)

 - 1/4 cup fine bread crumbs, made from fresh bread in a food processor

 - 1/2 tablespoon unsalted butter, cold, cut into small pieces

 - Make the whipped cream

 - 1. Combine the cream and vanilla and mix well.
-With an electric mixer with a whisk attachment, start whipping the cream on medium speed.
+Using an electric mixer fitted with a whisk attachment, start whipping the cream on medium speed.
 Add the corn syrup slowly while beating.
 Whip until the cream holds soft peaks.

-- 3. Mix the bread cubes and melted butter in a medium bowl, and spread one-third of the bread cubes evenly on the bottom loaf pan.
-Scatter one-third of the blueberries over this, then one-third of the sugar, spreading each evenly.
-Sprinkle one-third of the lemon juice over everything.
-Repeat this process two more times, using all of the bread cubes, blueberries, sugar, and lemon juice.
+- 3. Toss the bread cubes with the melted butter in a medium bowl.
+Spread 1/3 of the bread cubes evenly over the bottom of the loaf pan.
+Scatter 1/3 of the blueberries over the bread cubes and then sprinkle with 1/3 of the sugar and 1/3 of the lemon juice.
+Repeat this process 2 more times, using all the bread cubes, blueberries, sugar, and lemon juice.
 Press down on the ingredients lightly to compress.
-Sprinkle the breadcrumbs over the top, and dot with cold butter.
+Sprinkle the breadcrumbs over the top and dot with the cold butter.

-- 4. Cover the pan in foil and bake it for 30 minutes.
-Remove the foil and bake Betty for another 15 minutes.
+- 4. Cover the pan with foil and bake for 30 minutes.
+Remove the foil and bake the betty for 15 minutes more.